City-of-Helsinki/suomifi-viestit-tester/README.md

 No real UI exists, this is just a Python class for doing tests.

+Note that "systemId" is your "username", you've received this from suomi.fi while registering for the messaging service.
+You can have multiple systemId, with their associated serviceIds.

 1. python
 2. from suomifi_viestit_tester import SFMsgTester
 3. m=SFMsgTester()